nbdc-datahub/hbcd-docs/docs/instruments/mri/brainswipes.md

 <li><code>img_brainswipes_xcpd_hash-0f306a2f+0ef9c88a_<span class="blue-text">&lt;T2w|bold&gt;</span></code> - <i>T2w-based surface reconstruction (M-CRIB-S)</i></li>
 <li><code>img_brainswipes_xcpd_hash-2afa9081+0ef9c88a_<span class="blue-text">&lt;T1w|bold&gt;</span></code> - <i>T1w-based surface reconstruction (Infant FreeSurfer)</i></li>
 </ul>

-**Note that BrainSwipes QC scores should be available for all release data with the exception of visit V02 data processed using Infant FreeSurfer for surface reconstruction, which is not advised for use in analysis - see <a href="../mri-proc/#warning">Data Warning</a>.**

 ### Private Release Notes